Report by: Francis O’Sullivan, AHT

 The school operates the council’s policies for maternity leave, paternity leave and flexible working (reduced hours).
 All pregnant staff have a meeting to assess their individual needs and steps are taken to ensure these are met.

-In 2023-24, seven people started maternity leave.
-No one has yet started maternity leave during this academic year 2024-25 (there were six people on maternity leave that continued into some part of 2024-25 that had started maternity leave during 2023-24).
+5 people started maternity leave during this academic year 2025-26.
+There were 3 people on maternity leave from 2024 – 2025 that have continued into some part of 2025-26.
+No one has taken paternity leave so far this year.

 Training opportunities